UBC-MOAD/docs/compute-canada.rst

 You can manually load the modules each time you log in, or you can add the above lines to your :file:`$HOME/.bashrc` file so that they are automatically loaded upon login.

+#.
+Follow the docs for the project that you are working on to set up your :file:`$PROJECT/$USER/` workspace and clone the repositories required to build and run NEMO:

+   * For the MOEPAR SalishSeaCast project, follow the :ref:`salishseadocs:CreateWorkspaceAndCloneRepositories` and then the :ref:`salishseadocs:InstallCommandProcessorPackages` docs

+   If you have trouble with cloning of some repositories repeatedly timing out, see the :ref:`WorkAroundForCloningTimeout` section of the :ref:`vc-with-hg` docs